hanxinzhang/hanxinzhang.github.io/_projects/1_project.md

 <div style="text-align: center;">
   <div style="display: inline-block; text-align: left; width: 600px;">
       Figure 1.
-The structure of the autoencoder model.
+The structure of an autoencoder model.
 Both the encoder and the decoder are built with multi-head GRUs.
-The output of all heads of the encoder are concatenated into the latent variable $z$, and passed to decoder, head to head, to generate the conditional distribution $P(y|z, x)$ for loss computation.
+The output of all heads of the encoder are concatenated into the latent variable $z$ and passed to the decoder, head to head, to generate the conditional distribution $P(y|z, x)$ for loss computation.
   </div>
 </div>

+A sample $y$ is fed into the encoder in reverse order, preceded by an ```<EOS>``` token.
+For each token ```Diagnosis_code:Age:Time```, we embed the diagnosis–age and time components separately using lookup embedding layers.
+Specifically, a condition observed within a particular age group is treated as a single diagnosis–age token.
+We consider 605 conditions and discretize age into 24 groups (0-4, 5–9, ..., 115–119), together with ``<SOS>```, ``<EOS>```, and ``<PAD>```}, yielding a total vocabulary size of 14,523 for the diagnosis–age embedding layer.
+Embedding diagnosis and age jointly is motivated by the fact that the same disease occurring at different ages may differ substantially in etiology, pathology, and epidemiology -- for example, early-onset versus late-onset Alzheimer's disease.
+Time is embedded by treating the week number, relative to the start of the dataset, as a categorical variable and mapping it through a separate lookup embedding table.

 ### References